 Do not worry, this does not apply to the number of places that you hold in the event, and will not affect your ability to register your runners.

 The registration link that you send out to your runners is where the place limit is set, but that information does not display on your console.

 No, we do not offer dedicated charity parking.
-We will have our Park and Ride facility available once more, which is currently on sale here.
+We will have our Park and Ride facility available once more, which is will go on sale closer to the event here.
 Please keep an eye out for this as it sells out quickly.
 Further information can be found on our website: http://www.brightonmarathonweekend.co.uk/travel

 It might also be worth checking out the JustPark website or app, which allows you to book parking space at an individual's property (please note, we are in no way affiliated with JustPark and cannot take responsibility should anything happen if you decide to utilise their service).